deepset-ai/haystack/docs/_src/api/api/document_store.md

 you have at least `embedding_dim`*`scoring_batch_size`*4 bytes available in GPU memory.
 Since the data is originally stored in CPU memory there is little risk of overruning memory when running on CPU.
+- `devices`: List of torch devices (e.g. cuda, cpu, mps) to limit inference to specific devices.
+A list containing torch device objects and/or strings is supported (For example [torch.device('cuda:0'), "mps", "cuda:1"]).
+When specifying `use_gpu=False` the devices parameter is not used and a single cpu device is used for inference.

 <a id="memory.InMemoryDocumentStore.write_documents"></a>